Ahold Delhaize: History

 In 2018, the company experienced significant growth in the United States (Food Lion), the Netherlands, and online.
 Growth in Belgium has been minimal.

 With around 380,000 employees in almost 7,000 stores, the company achieved a turnover of 66 billion euros in 2019.

-Beginning in June of 2020, Ahold Delhaize implemented a partnership with Instacart to provide home delivery from more than 750 stores operated under the Hannaford, Food Lion, Giant Food, and Stop & Shop brands.
+Beginning in June 2020, Ahold Delhaize implemented a partnership with Instacart to provide home delivery from more than 750 stores operated under the Hannaford, Food Lion, Giant Food, and Stop & Shop brands.
 The company further expanded in the United States with the acquisition of a majority stake in FreshDirect, an online grocer.
 As of 2021, Ahold Delhaize has plans to establish Ship2Me, an online marketplace featuring food and merchandise items, in the second half of the year.

+In November 2023, Ahold Delhaize sold FreshDirect to Turkish company Getir.
+Part of the reason for the sale was so that Ahold Delhaize, specifically Ahold Delhaize USA, could focus more on the "omnichannel experience" and to strengthen its presence in supermarkets and online.

+As of 2023, Ahold Delhaize announced the acquisition of Romanian retailer Profi for approximately €1.3 billion from Mid Europa Partners.

+In 2025, Ahold Delhaize disclosed that it had been the target of a 2024 cyberattack, which resulted in the exfiltration of personal data for upwards of 2.2 million current and former employees (as well as their dependents and beneficiaries).

-Brands and formats
+Brands and stores

-Ahold Delhaize (co-)owns a number of supermarket chains and e-commerce businesses.
+Animal welfare

+In 2016, Ahold Delhaize USA stated that it would stop sourcing eggs from hens confined in battery cages and pork from crated pigs by the end of 2025.
+In December 2024, it extended the target dates, aiming for 70% cage-free egg sales by the end of 2030 and 100% by the end of 2032, and 100% crate-free pork by the end of 2028.

+After extending the implementation timeline, Ahold Delhaize and its subsidiaries faced pressure from consumer activist and animal welfare organizations over its failure to meet its initial commitments.
+In 2025, protesters demonstrated outside Food Lion headquarters in Salisbury, North Carolina, and near Hannaford headquarters in Portland, Maine.
+Josh Balk, a former vice president of the Humane Society of the United States and CEO of The Accountability Board, identified Ahold Delhaize as one of the least transparent retailers on cage-free sourcing.